rustsbi/rustsbi-qemu/README.md

     command.args(&["-cpu", "rv64,x-h=true"]);
 ```

 ... to enable H extension on QEMU software.

+The H extension is enabled by default when QEMU version >= 7.0.0.

 3. What is the minimum supported Rust version of this package?